 The land use and zoning within 500 feet of the property site is reflective of a mix of commercial, single-family, multi-family and office uses.
-Properties to the north are zoned R4-1 and are improved with a three-story multi-family residential building, surface parking Properties to the east are zoned C2-1 and are improved with a gas station and commercial buildings.
-Properties to the south, across Olympic Boulevard, are zoned C2-1 and are developed with a variety of commercial uses and associate surface parking.
-Properties to the west, across Manhattan Place, are zoned C2-1 and R4-1 and are improved with one-story commercial structures with associated surface parking and vacant lots.
+Properties to the north are zoned R4-1 and R3-1 and are improved with condominiums and two to four-story apartment buildings.
+Properties to the east across Manhattan Place are zoned R3-1 and C2-1 and consist of a vacant lot and a variety of office, commercial, and residential buildings.
+The abutting property to the south is zoned C2-1 and contains a one-story building containing a variety of commercial uses and associate parking spaces.
+Properties further south across Olympic Boulevard, are zoned C2-1- and R1-1 and are improved with commercial uses fronting Olympic Boulevard and single family homes.
+Properties to the west are zoned R3-1 and are improved with three-story multi-family residential structures.